 Please cancel your course registration as soon as possible by sending an e-mail to email@example.com so that other people interested in the course can move up from the waiting list.
 Course registrations can only be cancelled before the registration period ends.
 Participants who fail to attend a course without prior notification or withdraw after the registration deadline are subject to a fee of CHF 30.
 In addition, participants who cancel their course registration at a later point in time, are absent without an excuse or do not attend the entire course will, for reasons of fairness, not be considered for course registration in the following semester and will be removed from other courses offered in the same semester.

 If an urgent, unforeseeable or inevitable event before or during the course prevents a participant from attending, a written and substantiated withdrawal request that includes appropriate documentation (e.g. a doctor’s note) must be submitted to the Graduate Center (firstname.lastname@example.org) immediately and without being prompted.
 The transferable skills coordinators decide on the approval of the withdrawal request.
 A retroactive submission of reasons for your non-attendance of a course that has already been completed will not be accepted.

 Certificate of attendance

 Participants who have completed the course successfully receive a certificate of attendance.
 Necessary requirements are the fulfillment of all tasks (including homework assignments, if given) as well as perfect attendance.
-The certificates are usually sent out towards the end of the semester.

 The courses are designed according to the ECTS principles.
 1 ECTS credit is the equivalent of a workload of 30 hours.
 For courses that require 30 hours of independent study and/or course attendance, the Graduate Center may award an ECTS credit.
 After successful completion of the training, ECTS credits will automatically be transferred to the participant's credit points account towards the end of the semester and will appear in the transcript of records.
 No further action on the part of the doctoral candidates is required.